sid2k3/Movie-Recommender-Engine/additional_info.md

 ## Role of Algorithms

-Apart from the algorithms used to generate the recommendations there are a some other algorithms which play an integral part in improving the performance of this application.
+Apart from the algorithms used to generate the recommendations there are some other algorithms which play an integral part in improving the performance of this application.

 These algorithms include-